pierrehoch/website_pierrehochedez/docs/portfolio/projects/project-3.md

 ---
-title: ChatLegalIA - AI Agents for Legal Documentation
+title: AI Agents for Legal Documentation
 description: Design and implementation of AI agents capable of automatically identifying relevant legal sources and integrating them into generated legal documents
 ---

-# ChatLegalIA: AI Agents for Legal Documentation
+# AI Agents for Legal Documentation

 !!! abstract "Case Study Summary"
     **Duration**: March 2025 - May 2025 (2 months)